Ghipag/DesEx_Toolset/README.md

 diagrams for executing design space explorations and MATLAB based interface for co-simulation in STK.

 ## Documentation
 Documentation reference may be found in the docs folder, in html format.
-Simply open these files with your browser to view the documentation
+Simply open these files with your browser to view the documentation.